Enova Mission Program

 Dr. Noonan: The operating room at the hospital has very basic equipment.
 The overhead lights aren’t designed to provide the kind of illumination needed for surgery.
 That’s why the Enova LED headlights were so beneficial.
 We wouldn’t have been able to operate to repair 66 extremities, 24 of which were club feet procedures.
 The lights were amazing!

-Shedding Light: Which headlights did you use in Honduras?
+Enova: Which headlights did you use in Honduras?